prompted365/anything-llm/README.md

 - `yarn dev:collector` To then run the document collector (from root of repo).
 - `/task-monitor` WebSocket endpoint streams queued agent task updates.

+### Agent Orchestrator

+Task delegation to agent modes is driven by JSON configuration files.
+Global mode definitions live in `storage/orchestrator/global.modes.json`.
+Additional project scoped files named `project-<slug>.modes.json` can be created to extend or override the global modes for a specific workspace.
+Tasks delegated through the orchestrator will appear in the `/task-monitor` stream.

 [Learn about documents](./server/storage/documents/DOCUMENTS.md)

 [Learn about vector caching](./server/storage/vector-cache/VECTOR_CACHE.md)